nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Using the task index of the current module (current implementation):
     * Pro: Users can mark tasks as done by their index easily without much typing.
-    * Con: Users now have to use `ls` and `ls -A` to view undone tasks or all tasks respectively.
+    * Con: Users now have to use `ls` and `ls -a` to view undone tasks or all tasks respectively.

 Seeing as we prioritize a CLI, we chose the second option as it would be simpler for users to use.